 We employ a team of experts who are committed to making sure that our mice and rats are healthy and comfortable.
 The NRF team support to ensure our compliance with all government directives regarding the treatment of animals, as well as making sure we’re up to date with the latest research on animal welfare.
 Read more about animal research at SWC

-The NRF team liaise with the Home Office Inspector, who ensures that the building and all spaces within it that are used for animal research meet statutory standards required for the benefit of animals and people.
+The NRF team liaise with the Home Office's Animals in Science Regulation Unit (ASRU) who ensure that the building and all spaces within it that are used for animal research meet statutory standards required for the benefit of animals and people.

 Our animals live in state-of-the-art habitats, which can be custom made to fit their needs.